The Worldwide Dragonfly Association is an organization dedicated to dragonflies and damselflies. Find out more about the WDA here!

 WDA is sustained primarily through its international membership of dragonfly researchers and enthusiasts.
-WDA members receive a number of benefits, including subscription to IJO (although membership without an IJO subscription is also available).
-We are working to expand these benefits in the coming years to better serve the needs of our membership.
+Members currently receive a number of benefits and we are working to add new benefits in the coming years to better serve our member needs.

 As part of WDA’s mission to promote research and education in the field of Odonatology, we offer small research grants and grants for travel to the International Congress of Odonatology.
 Find out more about these grant opportunities here and see a list of previous recipients here.